IMAGE VIA CLIP ‘N CLIMB VANCOUVER | FACEBOOK

-Imagine all the vibes and variety of The Hive (the OG on Industrial Ave.), but with twice the size and fewer crowds.
-Complement your climb with a post-session stretch: the space is also home to the prAna Yoga Studio.
+Imagine all the vibes and variety of The Hive (the OG on Industrial Ave.), but twice the size and fewer crowds.
+Complement your climb with a post-session stretch: the space is also home to the Prana Yoga Studio.
 Can’t decide which Hive is your favourite?
 Get yourself a pass that includes access to both facilities, fitness, and yoga classes.

 Indoor rock climbing might not be an Olympic sport, but that hasn’t stopped the Olympic Oval in Richmond from offering a wall that can be set up with either rope anchors or crash pads.
 The wall holds up to 45 routes at a time and is split into three sections: a 22-foot beginner’s wall, 33-foot intermediate wall, and 44-foot overhanging corner section for experts.
-Harnesses and belays are also up for rent if you want to take on the grades with some gear.
+Harnesses and belays are available for rent if you want to take on the grades with some gear.

 Rising up in Coquitlam, this is Metro Vancouver’s biggest climbing gym.
 We’re talking 16,000 square feet of climbing terrain and a “Tsunami Wall” that offers 1,000 square feet for bouldering problems.
-Into the traditional climb but don’t have a buddy?
+Into the traditional climb but don’t have a climbing buddy?
 Climb Base5 has a ton of auto-belay options for solo rope climbers.